-As well as the assistance mentioned earlier in this handbook (see General Information: Financial Assistance Students) there are a number of scholarships available to students.
+As well as the assistance mentioned, there are a number of scholarships available to students.
 What follows is an outline only.
-Full information ribe obtained from Room G20, located on the Ground Floor of the Chancellery.
+Full information may be obtained from Room G20, located on the Ground Floor of the Chancellery.

-Unless otherwise indicated in footnotes, applications for the following scholarships should be made to the Registrar 14 January each year.
-Please note that not all these awards are available every year.
+Unless otherwise indicated in footnotes, applications for the following scholarships should be made to the Registrar by 14 January each year.
+Please note that not all of these awards are available every year.

-Donor Value Year/s of Tenure Conditions General Bursary Endowment Board \$150 pa Minimum period of approved degree/ combined degree course Merit in HSC and total family income exceeding \$4000.
-Sam Cracknell Memorial Up to \$3000 pa payable in fort- nightly instalments 1 year Prior completion of at least 2 years of degree or diploma course and enrolm in a full-time course during the year application; academic merit; participat in sport both directly and administrative and financial need.
+Donar Value Year/s of Tenure Conditions General Bursary Endowment Board \$180 pa Minimum period of approved degree/ combined degree course Merit in HSC and total family income not exceeding \$6000 Sam Cracknell Memorial Up to \$3000 pa payable in fortnightly instalments 1 year Prior completion of at least 2 years of a degree or diploma course and enrolment in a full-time course during the year of application; academic merit; participation in sport both directly and administratively; and financial need

-^{}Apply to the Secretary, Bursary Endowment Board, PO Box 460, North Sydney 2060 immediately after sitting for HSC.
+^{}Apply to The Secretary, Bursary Endowment Board, PO Box 460, North Sydney 2060, immediately after sitting for HSC.

-Undergraduate Scholarships (continued) onacigi addete Contonaronipo (OOHEHHOO)
+Undergraduate Scholarships (continued)

-Donor Value Year/s of Tenure Conditions

-General (continued)

-Girls Realm Guild Up to \$1500 pa 1 year renewable for the duration of the course, subject to satisfactory progress and continued demonstration of need Available only to female students under 35 years of age enrolling in any year of a full-time undergraduate course on the basis of academic merit and financial need.
+Donor Value Year/s of Tenure Conditions General (continued) Girls Realm Guild Up to \$1500 pa 1 year renewable for the duration of the course subject to satisfactory progress and continued demonstration of need Available only to female students under 35 years of age enrolling in any year of a full-time undergraduate course on the basis of academic merit and financial need Universities Credit Union \$500 pa 1 year with the possibility of renewal Prior completion of at least 1 year of any undergraduate degree course.
+Eligibility limited to members of the Universities Credit Union Ltd or members of the family of such members.